New Jersey Heat Wave

 When summer arrives in New Jersey and the days begin to heat up, there’s plenty of things we can count on occurring each and every year.

-People will be driving down the Garden State Parkway to enjoy time on the New Jersey beaches.
+People will be driving down the Garden State Parkway to enjoy time at the Jersey Shore.

 Nature lovers will be heading to some of New Jersey’s best hiking trails, while others might be tubing down the Delaware River.

-Concert goers will be heading to the Garden State Arts Center (while still refusing to acknowledge that it’s now called the PNC Bank Arts Center).
+Concert goers will be heading to the Garden State Arts Center (while some of us will always refuse call it the PNC Bank Arts Center).

 And, unfortunately, several New Jersey workers will be suffering from heat-related illness.